Jacquiiii/smart-to-do-list/README.md

 ## Getting Started

-1. Clone a copy of this repo to your local machine
+1. Fork and clone a copy of this repo to your local machine
 3. Create a .env file with your correct local information:
     - DB_HOST=localhost
     - DB_USER=enter user